HappySeaFox/sail/README.md

 ### MacOS

 :warning: No pre-packaged homebrew bottles are available so far.
+SAIL will be compiled and installed from source.

 #### Tested environments